 However, your signature is far from a secret, as it exists on every document, check, and credit card receipt that you’ve signed.
 What makes your signature unique is your ability to effortlessly duplicate it upon command.
 In contrast, it takes much more time and effort to attempt to forge another person’s signature.

-Merchants ask you to sign their receipts so that they can readily compare your signature against the one on the back of your card.
+Merchants ask you to sign their receipts so that they can readily compare your signature against the one on the back of your credit or debit card.

 Other ways to ensure your credit card’s security

 It’s important to consider the security of your credit card, and signing it is one of several ways that you can help to prevent fraud.